 Basic Battery Operated Carbon Monoxide Alarm

 Battery operated carbon monoxide alarm with mute button to silence any nuisance alarms.
 Single button also tests alarm functions.
 Carbon monoxide alarm utilizes electrochemical sensor for increased accuracy.
-Has easy, front access to the battery.
 5-year limited warranty.
 Carbon Monoxide alarm meets UL standards.